SCRT-HQ/VaporShell/docs/glossary/Add-VSCodePipelinePipelineEncryptionKey.md

----
-layout: glossary
-title: Add-VSCodePipelinePipelineEncryptionKey
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSCodePipelinePipelineEncryptionKey

 ## SYNOPSIS
-Adds an AWS::CodePipeline::Pipeline.EncryptionKey resource property to the template
+Adds an AWS::CodePipeline::Pipeline.EncryptionKey resource property to the template.
+Represents information about the key used to encrypt data in the artifact store, such as an AWS Key Management Service (AWS KMS key.

 ## SYNTAX